-Stein served as DA’s first managing director.
-Early in 2006, however, the DA board offered that position -- at an annual salary of $400,000 -- to Robert Dunn, a former president of Business for Social Responsibility.
-When Dunn declined it, the board appointed Judy Wade, a management consultant at McKinsey & Company.
+Stein served as DA’s first managing director until early in 2006, when the Alliance's board offered that position to Robert Dunn, a former president of Business for Social Responsibility.
+When Dunn declined, the board appointed Judy Wade, a management consultant at McKinsey & Company.

 In 2006 Stein co-founded the Committee on States, a collection of wealthy donors, political operatives, labor unions, and progressive organizations that have spent scores of millions of dollars promoting the election of Democratic politicians and the passage of progressive policies at the state level.

 In 2008 Stein donated $1,000 to the Secretary of State Project.